calebsmth54/calebsmth54.github/projects.md

 *AI:*

 - Developed base AI functions that would lay the ground work for every enemy behavior in game.
-- Utilized Unreal's Behavior Tree System so that large variation of AI behaviors could be created easily and tested immediately in the editor.
+- Utilized UE4's Behavior Tree System so that large variation of AI behaviors could be created easily and tested immediately in the editor.

 *Project Management:*